 Fine and Performing Arts Day: November 9, 2018

-This special fall event will introduce you to careers in the arts.
+This special fall event will introduces high school students to careers in the arts.
 Learn about our Theatre, Music, Art and Arts Administration programs.
 Whether your goal is to major in the arts or to participate in campus art and performance activities while majoring in another field, this is a day full of fine and performing arts related activities.

 About the Arts Administration Program